-ALTERNATIVE TREATMENTS: Alternative forms of management include not treating the skin wrinkles by any means, injection of dermal fillers, plastic surgery and laser, etc. Use of dental appliances in place or in adjunction to, for patients who receive Botox injection in masseter muscle, is recommended.
+ALTERNATIVE TREATMENTS: Alternative forms of management include not treating the skin wrinkles by any means, injection of dermal fillers, plastic surgery and laser, etc. Use of dental appliances in place or in adjunction to, for patients who receive Neuromodulator injection in masseter muscle, is recommended.

-FINANCIAL RESPONSIBILITIES: Most health insurance companies exclude coverage for Botox, cosmetic surgical procedures and treatments or any complications that might occur from the same.
+FINANCIAL RESPONSIBILITIES: Most health insurance companies exclude coverage for Neuromodulator, cosmetic surgical procedures and treatments or any complications that might occur from the same.
 Please consult your health insurance provider for detail and eligibility.
-The cost of Botox injection is based on the number of units of Botox you receive for each site.
+The cost of Neuromodulator injection is based on the number of units of Neuromodulator you receive for each site.
 The fees charged for this procedure do not include any potential future costs for additional procedures that you elect to have or require in order to revise, optimize, or complete your outcome.
-Additional costs of medical treatment would be your responsibility should complications develop from Botox injections.
+Additional costs of medical treatment would be your responsibility should complications develop from Neuromodulator injections.
 In signing the consent for this procedure, you acknowledge that you have been informed about its risk and consequences and accept responsibility for the clinical decisions that were made along with the financial costs of all future treatments.

 DISCLAIMER: The informed-consent process attempts to define principles of risk disclosure that should generally meet the needs of most patients in most circumstances.
 However, informed consent documents should not be considered all-inclusive in defining other methods of care and risks encountered.
 Informed-consent documents are not intended to define or serve as the standard of medical care.
 Standards of medical care are determined on the basis of all of the facts involved in an individual case and are subject to change as scientific knowledge and technology advance and as practice patterns evolve.
 It is important that you read the above information carefully and have all of your questions answered before signing the consent.